-Since we began offering computer forensics services we have invested in tools with enhanced, powerful capabilities.
+Carney Forensics began offering computer forensics services back in 2008 by investing in tools with enhanced, powerful capabilities.
 They have changed the game in settlement conferences and the courtroom for attorneys like you.

 Computer Forensics Breakthroughs